Lane-Keeping Control of Autonomous Vehicles Through a Soft-Constrained Iterative LQR: Experimental Results and Discussion

-where $\Delta _{D,t}$ and $\theta _{D,t}$ are current estimations of $ \Delta$ and $\theta$, respectively, obtained using the DNN and relevant postprocessing methods \cite{Lee22}.
-After the optimization process was completed, the first element of the optimal control input sequence ($\delta ^*$) was entered into the TORCS engine to control the ego vehicle.
+The current states $\Delta _{D}$ and $\theta _{D}$ were obtained using the DNN and relevant postprocessing methods \cite{Lee22}.
+After the optimization process was completed, the first element of the optimal steering angle sequence ($\delta ^*$) was entered into the TORCS engine to control the ego vehicle.

-The validation results obtained for the CILQR and soft-CILQR solvers on tracks A and B when $\sigma$ = 0 are displayed in Figs. 9 and 10, respectively.
-In these figures, the DNN-estimated and ground-truth $\Delta $ and $\theta $ data are also shown.
-When the CILQR and soft-CILQR solvers were used at $\sigma$ values of 1 and 2 (not shown here), the ego vehicle completed the entire range of lane-keeping maneuvers on tracks A and B without leaving the road accidentally.
-As displayed in Figs. 9 and 10, the maximum distance and angle errors of both solvers on tracks A and B were within 1 m and 0.1 radian, respectively.